josvazg/comms/README.md

 * Mac OS X (Intel, 10.7)

 ###Notes
-Currently only basic TCP client and servers are supported (IPv4 and IPv6), but the plan is to extend support to UDP, multicast-UDP and as a compilation option, TLS support (this using GnuTLS)
+Currently only basic TCP client and servers and UDP are supported (IPv4 and IPv6), but the plan is to extend support to multicast-UDP and as a compilation option, TLS support (this using GnuTLS)